 Before joining Hueston Hennigan, Ms. Galaviz worked in the offices of Quinn Emanuel Urquhart & Sullivan, where she focused on complex commercial litigation matters involving structured finance, securities, and intellectual property disputes.
 She also gained experience in two high-profile trials in the U.S. District Court for the Southern District of New York regarding dealings in mortgage-backed securities stemming from the 2008 financial crisis.

-- Representing Qualcomm in a complex, nine-figure fraud case against a former employee arising from the employee’s sophisticated scheme to sell technology he had secretly developed while working for the company.
+Successfully resolved a complex fraud case, with total recovery of more than $65 million, for Qualcomm against a former senior engineer arising from his sophisticated scheme to sell technology he had secretly developed while working for the company.

 Representing the Navajo Nation in a litigation against Wells Fargo alleging the bank deliberately targeted members of the tribe with predatory and fraudulent practices.